 SARs may be granted in connection with or independent of an option granted under the Amended Incentive Plan.
 SARs granted in connection with an option will generally cover the same shares as the option and be subject to the same terms and conditions as the option.
 A SAR granted independent of an option shall have an exercise price of not less than 100% of the fair market value of the stock at the time the SAR is granted, and shall entitle the participant upon exercise to a payment from the Company in an amount equal to the excess of the fair market value on the exercise date of a share of stock over the exercise price per share, multiplied by the number of SARs exercised.
-A SAR granted in connection with an option shall entitle the participant to surrender an unexercised option and receive an amount equal to the excess of the fair market of a share of stock over the exercise date of a share of stock over the exercise date of a share of stock over the exercise date of a share of stock over the exercise date of a share of stock over the exercise date of a share of stock over the exercise date of a share of stock over the exercise price per share for the option, multiplied by the number of shares covered by the option.
+A SAR granted in connection with an option shall entitle the participant to surrender an unexercised option and receive an amount equal to the excess of the fair market value on the exercise date of a share of stock over the exercise price per share for the option, multiplied by the number of shares covered by the option.
 The term of each SAR shall not be more than 10 years from the date of grant, or for such shorter period as the Compensation Committee determines.